OnlyFans doesn’t seem to be as exploitation-free as many consumers hope it to be.

 OnlyFans and porn, to ban or not to ban

-This BBC investigation received greater attention in light of the recently-evolving policy change by OnlyFans.
-On August 19, OnlyFans announced that starting in October 2021, it would prohibit creators from uploading sexually explicit content, only allowing nude photos and videos to be uploaded that were consistent with its policy.
+This BBC investigation received greater attention in light of evolving policy changes by OnlyFans.
+On August 2021, OnlyFans announced that starting in October 2021, it would prohibit creators from uploading sexually explicit content, only allowing nude photos and videos to be uploaded that were consistent with its policy.

 They claim the announcement came as a response to pressure by its banking partners, at a time when OnlyFans is looking to boost the company valuation by raising money from outside investors.
 While reports like one by Axios have stated that investors have expressed concerns about the adult content on OnlyFans, the platform’s CEO Tim Stokely said they “didn’t make this policy change to make it easier to find investors.”